andreas-kupries/tcl-stubs/README.md

-# Compiled Runtime In Tcl
+# Tcl Stubs (Tables)

- *  This is version 3 of Critcl, with several new features, listed below.
-This version has changes to public API which make it incompatible with packages using Critcl version 2.x, or earlier.

-# Building Critcl
+This project contains a set of (pure) Tcl packages for the handling of Tcl stubs table declarations.
+They provide functionality to:

+ *  Parse stubs declarations (*.decls* files).
+ *  Represent stubs tables as Tcl objects (containers).
+ *  Generate a variety of C code from stubs tables.

+Historically speaking we have the **genStubs.tcl** application distributed with the Tcl core itself.
+The packages here are, in essence, (nearly) the same code, *just* sliced and diced into packages for easier reuse in other contexts which have to handle Tcl stubs tables.
+Like, for example, Jean-Claude Wippler's **critcl** application and package.

+For more information about the history and concepts behind Tcl's stub tables please read the package's documentation.

+# Installing the packages

- *  The toplevel directory contains a Tcl script **build.tcl** for building and installing Critcl in various forms.
-Here we describe only building and installation of the necessary packages, and the creation of critcl starkits.
-For more information run
+ *  The toplevel directory contains a Tcl script **build.tcl** for installing the packages (and adjunct application).

-    ```% ./build.tcl help```

- *  Building and installing the package, and its support:
+ * to install the packages simply run:

     ```% ./build.tcl install```

-    builds and installs the critcl package, and all supporting packages in the **[info library]** directory of the **tclsh** found in PATH and used to run build.tcl.
+    This installs the packages in the **[info library]** directory of
+    the **tclsh** found in PATH and used to run build.tcl.

     Explicitly using a specific **tclsh**, like